Jane Loudon: Early life

-Jane Webb was born in 1807 to Thomas Webb, a wealthy manufacturer from Edgbaston, Birmingham and his wife.
+Jane Webb was born in 1800 (not 1807 as many sources give) to Thomas Webb, a wealthy manufacturer from Edgbaston, Birmingham and his wife.
 (Sources vary on her place of birth: according to the Oxford Dictionary of National Biography (ODNB), she was born at Ritwell House, which is possibly the same as Kitwell House at Bartley Green).
 After the death of her mother in 1819, she travelled in Europe for a year with her father, learning several languages.
 On their return, his business faltered and his fortune was lost to excessive speculation.
 He sold the house in Edgbaston and moved to another of his properties, Kitwell House at Bartley Green, six miles away.
 He died penniless in 1824, when Jane Webb was seventeen.